bikeholik/drones/README.md

  - docker-compose 1.23+
  - java 9+

- Start with
+ Build and start the environment with:
  ```
  docker-compose up --force-recreate -d  --build
  ```

- See the logs with
+ When application is built and container is started see the logs with:
  ```
  docker logs -f drones-app
  ```